JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 [JuliaImages](https://github.com/JuliaImages) (see the [documentation](https://juliaimages.github.io)) is a framework in Julia for multidimensional arrays, image processing, and computer vision (CV).
 It has an active development community and offers many features that unify CV and biomedical 3D/4D image processing, support big data, and promote interactive exploration.

-Often the best ideas are the ones that candidate SoC students come up with on their own.
+Often the best ideas are the ones that candidate SoC contributors come up with on their own.
 We are happy to [discuss such ideas](https://github.com/JuliaImages/Images.jl/discussions/new?category=jsoc) and help you refine your proposal.
 Below are some potential project ideas that might help spur some thoughts.
 In general, anything that is missing in JuliaImages, and worths three-months' development can be considered as potential GSoC ideas.
 See the bottom of this page for information about mentors.

 ## Benchmarking against other frameworks (medium)